Rick Warren's Dissertation Advisor Leads Network Promoting Uganda Anti-Gay Bill

 Both C. Peter Wagner and Rick Warren want to transform the world, and both [1,2] have proclaimed the advent of a second Reformation.
 Wagner claims the New Apostolic Reformation began in 2001.
 Rick Warren's "second reformation" is "purpose driven" and powered by his 2005 launch of a global P.E.A.C.E.
 Plan.
 In Uganda both visions for societal transformation appear to include the categorical elimination of homosexuality - by any means.

-Rick Warren wrote his 1993 dissertation for a Doctorate of Ministry from Fuller Theological Seminar under Wagner's supervision, titled New Churches For a New Generation: Church Planting to Reach Baby Boomers.It became the basis for Warren's book The Purpose Driven Church which preceded the blockbuster The Purpose Driven Life.
+Rick Warren wrote his 1993 dissertation for a Doctorate of Ministry from Fuller Theological Seminary under Wagner's supervision, titled New Churches For a New Generation: Church Planting to Reach Baby Boomers.It became the basis for Warren's book The Purpose Driven Church which preceded the blockbuster The Purpose Driven Life.
 Warren is undoubtedly the most celebrated pupil of C. Peter Wagner, a world renowned and controversial guru of "Church Growth."

 In C. Peter Wagner's 2008 book "Dominion", he describes the process through which this brand of Christianity can take dominion over government and society, and claims that this can be accomplished within a democratic framework.
 Wagner clearly states that Rick Warren's global P.E.A.C.E.
 Plan is an example of "stage one":